Kudaes/DInvoke_rs/README.md

 ## Module fluctuation
 DInvoke_rs allows to hide mapped PEs when they are not being used, making it harder for EDR memory inspection to detect the presence of a suspicious dll in your process.

-For example, lets say we want to map a fresh copy of ntdll.dll in order to evade EDR hooks.
-Since two ntdll.dll in the same process could be considered a suspicious behaviour, we can map ntdll and hide it whenever we are not using it.
-This is very similar to the shellcode fluctuation technique, althought in this scenario we can take advantage of the fact that we are mapping a PE into a legitimate file-backed memory section, so we can replace the ntdll's content for the original decoy module's content that the section is pointing to.
+For example, lets say we want to map a fresh copy of `ntdll.dll` in order to evade EDR hooks.
+Since two `ntdll.dll` in the same process could be considered a suspicious behaviour, we can map ntdll and hide it whenever we are not using it.
+This is very similar to the shellcode fluctuation technique, althought in this scenario we can take advantage of the fact that we are mapping a PE into a legitimate file-backed memory section, so we can replace the ntdll's content with the content of the original decoy module that the section is pointing to.

 ```rust